Police Brutality: Officer Caught on Video Body-Slamming a Fan at a Cubs Game

 According to ABC-7, Mitalas was never charged with a crime.

 The victim explained to Sports Mockery, an online sports tribunal, that he was assaulted by a Pirates fan after being featured on the tele-feed in his billy goat hat – a nod to the famous “Curse of the Billy Goat.”
 The Pirates fan threw a cup full of chewing tobacco waste at Mr. Mitalas’s head, resulting in the altercation that got him booted from the game.

 Mayor Bill Peduto gave a statement to the Pittsburgh Post-Gazette saying “videos never look good.
-But that does not warrant judgement.
-What warrants judgement is the investigation itself.”
+But that does not warrant judgment.
+What warrants judgment is the investigation itself.”